ParadauxIO/ParadauxIO/README.md

 🪪 A few points about me:

-1. I work as a Software Engineer at JPMorganChase
+1. I'm currently a Software Engineer at JPMorganChase in Securities Services Technology where I work with Java, React & AWS.
-2. I'm have a first-class honours degree in  [Computer Science, Linguistics and French](https://www.tcd.ie/courses/undergraduate/courses/computer-science-linguistics-and-a-language/) from Trinity College, Dublin
+2. I have a degree in [Computer Science, Linguistics and French](https://www.tcd.ie/courses/undergraduate/courses/computer-science-linguistics-and-a-language/) from Trinity College, Dublin
 3. I consult on the development of speech technology for the Irish language for the [ABAIR](https://abair.ie) project.
+4. I'm constantly hacking away on side-projects, and open-source things in the background :) If you have ideas, reach out!

 🔭 I’m currently working on:

 > This is a mixture of **personal** and **professional** projects.
 I always like to keep busy — what I'm working on is always changing.

+  - AWS Certified Developer: Associate Certification
+  - Hashicorp Certified Associate Certification
+  - Godot Game Engine
   - [Abair Project](https://abair.ie): A research laboratory in Trinity College, Dublin of which I'm a member — [@phonlab-tcd](https://github.com/phonlab-tcd/)
     - [Geabaire](https://abair.ie/applications): An [AAC](https://en.wikipedia.org/wiki/Augmentative_and_alternative_communication) system for Android, iOS and the Web built exclusively for the Irish language.